KhrystynaDubovyk/sdl_evolution/NNNN-GetSystemTime_from_mobile_navigation_app.md

 ## Potential downsides

- - SDL must trust mobile information received from mobile device.
+ - SDL must trust information received from mobile device.
-   This may lead to situation when security certificate received from mobile for establishing secure connection is actually expired(or not yet valid) but SDL consider it as valid due to wrong/false time received from mobile source.
+   This may lead to situation when security certificate received from mobile for establishing secure connection is actually expired (or not yet valid) but SDL consider it as valid due to wrong/false time received from mobile source.
+   Therefore during `NAVIGATION` service registration - it is required to get system time from head unit to start service securely.
+   So `GetSystemTime` should be sent to mobile only encrypted.

 ## Impact on existing code